 This type of stroke occurs when a blood vessel in your brain leaks or bursts.
-Hemorrhagic strokes have many possible causes but are primarily due to either uncontrolled or poorly controlled high blood pressure and weak blood vessel walls (aneurysms).
+Hemorrhagic strokes have few possible causes but are primarily due to either poorly controlled high blood pressure or weak blood vessel walls (aneurysms).

-A TIA, or mini-stroke, is a milder form of ischemic stroke that occurs when a clot temporarily decreases the flow of blood to part of your brain.
+Besides ischemic strokes and hemorrhagic strokes, you might also suffer a transient ischemic attack (TIA).
+A TIA occurs when a clot temporarily decreases the flow of blood to part of your brain.
 Although TIA symptoms are similar to those of a full-blown stroke, they usually subside within a short amount of time (less than 24 hours).

 Having a TIA increases your risk of having a stroke later.
 In fact, one in three patients suffers a full stroke within a month after having a TIA.

 If you notice any of the following signs of a stroke, either in yourself or someone else, seeking immediate emergency treatment is critical.
 Prompt care can not only be life-saving, but it can minimize brain tissue damage and potential post-stroke complications.

 Several factors can increase your risk of having a stroke, but poor blood pressure control is the most critical one: It’s responsible for more than 70% of strokes.